Schema: Data Validation

 Mapping to Objects: from()

-You can generate structure schema from the class.
+You can have the structure schema generated from a class.
 Example:

 class Config